HypeCheck

 Fat-soluble vitamin essential for blood clotting and bone health.
 Well-established nutritional role.

-Research-backed dose: 90-120 mcg/day (Adequate Intake); therapeutic doses vary by condition
+Research-backed dose: 90-120 mcg/day (Adequate Intake); higher doses used clinically for specific conditions

 Thiamin (as thiamine hydrochloride)